Hay House: Mission and practice

 Hay House publishes authors who write on such topics as psychic reading, energy healing, meditation, tarot cards, alternative medicine, numerology, astrology, and holistic health.
 Hay House hosts group events where fans can pay for admission to seminars by the authors who can then make presentations.
 They also publish CDs, DVDs, calendars and card decks.

 The publisher also offers a radio station, Hay House Radio, which provides live radio shows by Hay House authors.
 They also have spin off websites such as Hay House Online Learning, a place to take online classes by their authors, and Heal Your Life, an online self-help and personal growth program.
 These services are available as applications for phones and tablets.
 They also have a division called Balboa Press, a self publishing company, which was created in partnership with Author Solutions in 2010.

 Hay House promotes the idea that "traditional Western learning, as codified by universities that bestow fancy degrees, is woefully incomplete, sometimes harmful, and must be supplemented by other ways of knowing".
 Hay House founder, Louise Hay, explains that Hay House does not actually endorse everything their authors write.
 They also do turn away some authors and work hard to stay on trend with the latest fashions in self-help.

-In a 2008 article, Oppenheimer quotes current CEO, Reid Tracy, as saying: "As of right now we’ve sold over 40 million products in the U.S., and we think a lot of those people have been helped."
+In a 2008 article, Oppenheimer quoted CEO Reid Tracy as saying: "As of right now we've sold over 40 million products in the U.S., and we think a lot of those people have been helped."
 Hay House does not test the claims made by their authors.
 The authors gain merit with the publisher based on the testimonials they receive as opposed to the credibility or accuracy of their claims.